-The Issuer accepts the responsibility for the infor mation contained in these Final Terms. [[$ullet$] has been extracted from [$ullet$].
-The information has been accurately reproduced and t , ascertain from information published by $[ullet]$, no render the reproduced information inaccurate or m Signed on behalf of the Issuer:
+The Issuer accepts the responsibility for the information contained in these Final Terms. [[•] has been extracted from [•].
+The Issuer confirms that such additional information has been accurately reproduced and that, so far as it is aware and is able to ascertain from information published by [•], no facts have been omitted which would render the reproduced information inaccurate or misleading].

-Signed on behalf of the Issuer.

-Duly authorised Duly authorised
+Signed on behalf of the Issuer: Duly authorised Duly authorised

-Date of Final Terms: [•]